samcartersmith/cds/apps/mobile-app/docs/building-mobile.md

 **NOTE:** For security reasons, please make sure your device has Coinbase Security Profile installed before proceeding.

 1. Download [Expo Go](https://expo.dev/client) to your device.
-2. Run `yarn workspace mobile-app expo start` to start the development server.
+2. Run `yarn nx run mobile-app:go` to start the development server.
 This will output a QR code in your terminal.
 3. Make sure your device and metro are connected to the same network.
 You might also need to disconnect VPN.
 4. On your device, scan the QR code generated in step2.
 It will redirect you to Expo Go and install the debug app.
 5. The app will now reload whenever you save changes in your code.